 [xxx]Id. at *10-13.
 Although the court found the claims of this patent invalid, the case continued on other asserted patents.
 Plaintiffs moved to sever the claims related to the ineligible patent so that a final judgment of invalidity could be entered and they could appeal.
 But, on April 17, 2017, the court denied plaintiffs’ motion.

 [xxxi]Natural Alternatives Int’l, Inc. v.
 Allmax Nutrition, Inc., Case No.: 16-cv-01764-H-AGS, 2017 WL 2733923 (S.D.
 Cal.
 June 26, 2017).

 [xli] https://www.uspto.gov/sites/default/files/documents/comments_PHRMA_Jan182017.pdf at 6 (“This is a concerning decision which, if upheld, could dampen innovation incentives.”); Woessner, supra note v.

 The opinions expressed are those of the author(s) and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes and is not intended to be and should not be taken as legal advice.

 Dalia Kothari is an associate in the litigation group of Fish & Richardson’s Silicon Valley office and was previously a summer associate of the firm.
 Her practice focuses on patent litigation in a variety of industries including software, wireless networking, fiber optics, integrated circuits, semiconductors, telecommunications, consumer...

-Geoff Biegler, a Principal in Fish’s Southern California office, has an expansive litigation practice that spans all areas of intellectual property litigation and complex commercial litigation.
-Mr. Biegler has successfully managed and tried matters through all phases of litigation in...
+Geoff Biegler is a Principal in Fish’s Southern California office with an expansive litigation practice that spans all areas of intellectual property litigation and complex commercial litigation.
+Leveraging his background in biology and chemistry, Mr. Biegler has a particular focus...